 Journal Prompts – Week Six

-We are in the sixth week of the year and the first week of February.
+This is our final week of journal prompts.
 Amazing!
 I hope the year is going well for all of you and that you are blessed with friends, family, and loved ones around you so you can get through the trials and overcome the insanely crazy times that come our way and try to pull us under.

 Let’s continue to do the things we love, and work on using our voices through our writing, speaking, art, and how we show up in this world.